Expert Insolvency Accounting Firm

 A Statutory Demand Notice is a written, formal document from a creditor requesting payment of an outstanding debt.
 If you receive a statutory demand, you have 21 days to pay your debt.
 If you choose to ignore the demand, your business will be presumed to be insolvent, which can leave you exposed to applications to wind up the company.

 Receiving a statutory demand notice is a major sign that you’re experiencing financial stress.
-To see an example of a statutory demand notice, click here.

 ATO Debt Collection Warning Letter